Code-Block-Init/SocketProgramming/README.md

 Here, one client and two servers using Java is coded. written in notepad and implemented in windows command prompt using JDK 1.6 platform.

 Issues:- Successfully compiled, but while entering texts during run-time, it's giving issues...
+Like in the "if-else" loop, "if" is not executed, but "else" is directly executed (decentralization & centralization operations), but in decentralization communication, there is sudden error occuring while running the output.
+(O_O)

 Any Java developer is welcomed? :/